Paid and unpaid leave

 Advances from employers

 As employer, you can choose to pay advances on benefits which your employees are entitled to.
 You then pay the employees directly and submit a refund claim to NAV retrospectively.
-This applies for example to parental benefit, carer's allowance, care allowance, parental benefit and pregnancy benefit for employees.
+This applies for example to parental benefit, carer's allowance, care allowance and pregnancy benefit for employees.
 You are not obliged to do this unless it has been agreed in an employment agreement or collective agreement.
 If the employer does not pay any advances, the benefits will be paid directly by NAV to the employee.
 The benefits will be calculated in the same way as sickness benefit.
 As employer, you will not be entitled to refunds for payments in excess of 6 G (National Insurance basic amounts).

 Refunds of carer's allowance, care allowance, education allowance, parental benefit or pregnancy benefit